Iran shoots down US surveillance drone, heightening tensions

 “Borders are our red line,” the Revolutionary Guard general said.
 “Any enemy that violates the borders will be annihilated.”

-Iran’s Foreign Ministry also said the drone entered Iranian airspace, and Foreign Minister Mohammad Javad Zarif tweeted it would take its case to the U.N.
-He later tweeted that Iran retrieved parts of the drone in its territorial waters.
+Iran’s Foreign Ministry also said the drone entered Iranian territory, and Foreign Minister Mohammad Javad Zarif tweeted it would take its case to the U.N.

 Russian President Vladimir Putin urged caution, warning any war between Iran and the U.S. would be a “catastrophe for the region as a minimum.”